 Registering as an Iowa Withholding Agent

-First register with the Internal Revenue Service to obtain a Federal Identification Number (FEIN) or call the IRS at 1-800-829-4933.
+Register with the Internal Revenue Service first to obtain a Federal Identification Number (FEIN) or call the IRS at 1-800-829-4933.
 There is no fee for registering.

 Within 15 days, each new hire and rehire is required to complete and sign an Iowa W-4 (44-019).
 It must show the number of allowances the employee is claiming for family members, for itemized deductions, for adjustments to income or for the child/dependent care credit.
 Employees who hold more than one job at a time should consider how the W-4s they complete with each employer will interact.
 If for any reason the employee does not complete an IA W-4, the employer must withhold at zero allowances.
 Reference 701 — 46.3(2) Iowa Administrative Code